mjgregoire/RNA-seq-pipeline/Pipeline.md

 Run fastqc with: `sbatch fastqc.sh`
 Then compile all fastqc files into one using: `multiqc .`

-#transfer fastqc file to local downloads folder to check the html
-#go to local terminal
-#if ssh not set up:
-#ssh-keygen
+To open the multiqc .html report you need to transfer the file to your local downloads folder.
+To do this you need to go to your local terminal.
+If you have not already set up an ssh key, do the following:

+`ssh-keygen`
+`cat ~/YaleSSHkey.pub`

-#cat ~/YaleSSHkey.pub #upload to yale: https://sshkeys.ycrc.yale.edu/
+Upload the key to yale: https://sshkeys.ycrc.yale.edu/

-#ssh -i ~/YaleSSHkey mg2684@mccleary.ycrc.yale.edu
-#nano ~/.ssh/config: Host mccleary
+`ssh -i ~/YaleSSHkey mg2684@mccleary.ycrc.yale.edu nano ~/.ssh/config: Host mccleary
     HostName mccleary.ycrc.yale.edu
     User mg2684
     IdentityFile ~/YaleSSHkey
-#chmod 600 ~/.ssh/config
+chmod 600 ~/.ssh/config
-#chmod 600 ~/YaleSSHkey
+chmod 600 ~/YaleSSHkey
-#chmod 700 ~/.ssh
+chmod 700 ~/.ssh
-scp -i ~/YaleSSHkey mg2684@transfer-mccleary.ycrc.yale.edu:~/palmer_scratch/RNAseq_download/fastqc_results/multiqc_report.html ~/Downloads/
+scp -i ~/YaleSSHkey mg2684@transfer-mccleary.ycrc.yale.edu:~{your file path here}/fastqc_results/multiqc_report.html ~/Downloads/`

-# -------------------------------
-# Step 6: Trim and QC
-# -------------------------------
+## Trimming FASTQ files
 echo "Staring trimming..."
 sbatch trim_fastp.sbatch.
     #!/bin/bash